alexnaish/scholar-runner/README.md

     }`
 * setupTimeout: Milliseconds to allow page to stabilise after running a setup function (Defaults to 0).
     * Example = 2000
-* windowSize: JS Object with width and height properties.
+* viewportSize: JS Object with width and height properties.
     * Example = {width: 1280, height: 720}